Rithingithub/SpotWise/README.md

 buildup.
 Furthermore, the project's user-centric approach extends to the payment process, where duration-based calculations ensure fair and transparent fees.
-With the integration of trusted payment gateways like Razorpay, the system guarantees secure transactions and a frictionless payment experience.</p>
+With the integration of trusted payment gateways like Stripe, the system guarantees secure transactions and a frictionless payment experience.</p>